bbatsche/php-project-template/CONTRIBUTING.md

 - `test:phpunit` &mdash; Run PHPUnit tests on code
 - `test:coverage` &mdash; Run PHPUnit tests and generate a coverage report
 - `test` &mdash; Run `style:check`, `test:static`, and `test:phpunit` in sequence

+<Project Name> uses [CaptainHook](http://captainhook.info/) to manage git hooks during development.
+Whenever you create a commit, CaptainHook will automatically lint your code and run through `composer test` for you. *Do not skip or disable the git hooks unless you have a very good reason for doing so!*

+Finally, there are two additional tools meant to keep dependencies well defined:

+- `vendor/bin/composer-require-checker` &mdash; Check that all dependencies are explicitly defined in `composer.json`
+- `composer normalize` &mdash; Make sure `composer.json` is in a consistent order and format

+If you modify `composer.json` make sure to run `composer normalize` before pushing your code to GitHub.
+Both these tools will be run against every pull request before merging.

 ### Creating a Pull Request